lt20kmph/pmail/README.md

-everything went successfully after a few minutes (or longer, depending on how much history you are syncing, controlled by the 'sync_from' option in the config file) you should have synced a local copy of your mailbox and then you can start Pmail in client mode:
+everything went successfully after a few minutes (or longer, depending on how much history you are syncing, controlled by the 'sync_from' option in the config file) you should have synced a local copy of your mailbox and then you can start Pmail in client mode, in a separate terminal window:

     python -m pmail -m client